Azanore/Kiosk/README.md

-# Moroccan Café Kiosk – MVP
+# Moroccan Café Kiosk

-Minimal self-ordering kiosk for a Moroccan café.
+Self-ordering kiosk for a Moroccan café.
 Pragmatic PHP 8 + MySQL MVC with a single front controller.

 ## Prerequisites
 - PHP 8.2+